Credit: Mobile payment image via Shutterstock

 Merchant Customer Exchange (MCX) is the retail world's attempt to take mobile payments into its own hands, instead of entrusting them to the corporations behind Google Wallet, ISIS and other mobile platforms.

-Details about exactly how the app will work are scarce, but MCX's press releases state that the venture will offer merchants a "mobile commerce solution that seamlessly integrates payments with a wide range of promotions and services through virtually any smartphone."
+Details about exactly how the app will work are scarce, but MCX says the venture will offer merchants a "mobile commerce solution that seamlessly integrates payments with a wide range of promotions and services through virtually any smartphone."

-A representative of MCX said the venture is seeing interest from merchants of all sizes, so business owners should keep their eyes open for opportunities involving this novel mobile payment option.
-[See also: Financial Incentives Encourage Mobile Purchasing]
+An MCX representative said the venture is seeing interest from merchants of all sizes, so business owners should keep their eyes open for opportunities involving this novel mobile payment option.